-So ideally, the annealing temperature should be lower than the melting temperature, than and than the primers can bind to its complementary sequence.
+So ideally, the annealing temperature should be lower than the melting temperature, and then the primers can bind to its complementary sequence.

 Generally, the annealing temperature is 5°C lower than the melting temperature but it is just an approximate assumption.

-It is hard to calculate the exact annealing temperature for the impossible templates such as high GC rich DNA.
+It is hard to calculate the exact annealing temperature for impossible templates such as high GC-rich DNA.